nozsavsev/backy/Readme.md

 if service is not marked with @Service decorator, it can be registered manually in main.ts binding concrete implementation to an abstract interface.

+services must be registered BEFORE mapControllers is called

+`RegisterImplementationService<IService>(
+  identifier: ServiceIdentifier<IService>,
+  implementation: Newable<IService>,
+  lifetime: ServiceLifetime = "Transient"
-`registerService<InterfaceName, ImplementationName>(Lifetime: "Singleton" | "Scoped")` function is used to register a service manually.
+)` function is used to register a service manually.

 - Transient: _default_ DI Container creates a new instance of the service each time it is requested.
 - Singleton: DI Container creates a single instance of the service and reuses it for all requests.
 - Scoped: _not implemented yet_ DI Container creates a new instance of the service for each request.

+__for now all services are singletons due to the initialization procedure of the controllers but it is fixable i jut didn't have time for that as it is a very small issue in the context of showing of the idea.__

 Services are classes that contain the business logic. marked with @injectable decorator to be consumed by controllers.